 Lt.
-Commander Billups has emerged as a fan favorite of the Cerritos crew.
-A master engineer and a mentor to Ensign Rutherford, Billups got the spotlight in the season two episode “Where Pleasant Fountains Lie,” where fans discovered he’s not only a prince among Chief Engineers but the crown prince of a planet.
-StarTrek.com sat down with Paul Scheer to discuss season two, the Rutherford and Billups dynamic, and becoming part of the Star Trek family.
+Commander Billups has emerged as a fan-favorite of the U.S.S.
+Cerritos crew.
+A master engineer and a mentor to Ensign Rutherford, Billups got the spotlight in the Star Trek: Lower Decks Season 2 episode “Where Pleasant Fountains Lie,” where fans discovered he’s not only a prince among chief engineers but the crown prince of a planet.

 StarTrek.com: Billups was the star of an episode this season, in which we found out he's the crown prince of a planet.
 What was it like getting to do a deeper dive and develop this character?

 Paul Scheer: So much fun.
 I love this show so much and no matter what part they offered me, I was going to say yes.
 I know that I'm a little bit on the side, and I'm happy to be on the side, but when I had a chance to actually be able to explore a little bit more about Billups — I think you even see it in the season finale here as well — I'm just thrilled because I love to see what they're coming up with for me.
 My character gets to do a lot of fun stuff on the show, but it's great when you get to see a little bit more of what makes them tick.

 StarTrek.com: If Billups could get drinks at 10 Forward with any other Star Trek character from across the whole franchise, who would it be?

 Paul Scheer: Oh wow.
 I was going to say my first gut response, I don't know if it's right...
 I'm going to say Miles O'Brien, I feel like the two of them would have a good time together.
 I don't know why, that was my first gut, but then if I'm thinking about it, I feel like engineers need to hang out with engineers.
 I don't know if he is going to be impressed by anybody else.
 I'm going to stick with it.
 I'm going to stick with Miles.